 Monitor student progress

 Monitoring student progress is a crucial part of any homeschool setup.
 There are various ways to achieve this, from self-evaluations to tracking grades and test scores.
-It is important to monitor progress in order to ensure that students are regularly meeting expectations, staying on track with their curriculum, and progressing toward their end goals.
+It is important to monitor progress to ensure that students regularly meet expectations, stay on track with their curriculum, and progress toward their end goals.

 Self-Evaluation: One way to check in on a student’s progress is through self-evaluation.
-With students working independently, they should be checking in with themselves fairly regularly, gauging how well they are understanding the material and assessing whether or not they need extra help in any specific area.
-Self-evaluations can also include reflecting on how well the student has managed his or her own time and met deadlines for assignments.
+With students working independently, they should check in with themselves fairly regularly, gauging how well they understand the material and assessing whether or not they need extra help in any specific area.
+Self-evaluations can also include reflecting on how well the student has managed his or her own time and met assignment deadlines.

 Grades: A more tangible method for monitoring student progress is through keeping track of grades.
-Homeschoolers should use a grade book where grades for different subjects can be recorded after assessments and projects have been completed.
+Homeschoolers should use a grade book where grades for different subjects can be recorded after completing assessments and projects.
 Grades should give an honest assessment of how well the student is doing – not just a reflection of their intelligence level – so that parents and students have an accurate picture of strengths and weaknesses in specific academic areas.

 Test Scores: Test scores can be an effective way to track progress over time as well as showing areas that need improvement or further exploration outside of schoolwork.
 Standardized tests such as college entrance exams provide an objective measure of a student’s mastery over a particular subject matter; however, other forms of tests such as performance tests or portfolio assessments may also prove useful depending on the goals set by the homeschooler or family at the beginning of a year or course sequence.